Sultanate of Aussa

 The Sultanate of Aussa was a kingdom that existed in the Afar Triangle in southern Eritrea, eastern Ethiopia and western Djibouti from the 18th to the 20th century.
 It was considered to be the leading monarchy of the Afar people, to whom the other Afar rulers nominally acknowledged primacy.

-Throughout the region’s history the Afar were lauded as great warriors whose slaying was held in higher regard than that of the Oromos to the soldiers of the Kingdom of Shewa.
-The expanding Ethiopians laid claim to the region but were met with harsh resistance due to the Afar's skills in desert warfare and that the Abyssinians were a highlander people "unsuited by nature to operations in these hot and feverish lowlands - To subdue them would indeed prove no easy task, taking into consideration the waterless nature of their country away from the (Awash River) river, and the unhealthy conditions prevalent along its banks."
-Due to this, and more, the Danakil country managed to remain independent from the Khedivate of Egypt and autonomous within the later Ethiopian Empire, unlike other (similar) groups in the region and the previous Dankali Sultanate.

-The Sultan Yayyo visited Rome along with countless other nobility from across East Africa to support the creation of Italian East Africa.
-This marked the end of the region's independence and it was disestablished and incorporated into Italian East Africa as a part of the Eritrea Governorate and the Harar Governorate.
+During the 19th century, the Danakil country managed to remain independent from the Khedivate of Egypt and autonomous within the later Ethiopian Empire.
+On 1 April 1936, the Sultanate was invaded and occupied by the Italians during the Second Italo-Ethiopian War.
+The sultanate was then disestablished and incorporated into Italian East Africa as a part of the Eritrea and the Harar Governorates.

 History

+Map of the sultanates of Awsa & Bidu, 1885 A.D.

 Imamate of Aussa

 Afar society has traditionally been divided into petty kingdoms, each ruled by its own Sultan.

 The Imamate of Aussa was carved out of the Adal Sultanate in 1577, when Muhammed Gasa moved his capital from Harar to Aussa (Asaita) with the split of the Adal Sultanate into Aussa.

 In 1647, the rulers of the Emirate of Harar broke away to form their own polity.
 The Imamate of Aussa was later destroyed by the local Mudaito Afar in 1672.
 Following the Awsa Imamate's demise, the Mudaito Afars founded their own kingdom, the Sultanate of Aussa.
 At some point after 1672, Aussa declined in conjunction with Imam Umar Din bin Adam's recorded ascension to the throne.